 3.1 Ground suitability is inspected and checked

-3.2 Elevating work platform is driven to or located at work area in accordance with procedures
+3.2 The elevating work platform is driven to or located at the work area in accordance with procedures

-3.3 Elevating work platform is positioned for work application and stability in accordance with procedures
+3.3 The elevating work platform is positioned for work application and stability in accordance with procedures

-3.4 Appropriate hazard prevention/control measures are applied to work area in accordance with procedures
+3.4 Appropriate hazard prevention/control measures are applied to the work area in accordance with procedures

 3.5 Work gear and tools are stowed and secured

-4.1 Elevating work platform is operated using all relevant plant movements in accordance with procedures and appropriate standards
+4.1 The elevating work platform is operated using all relevant plant movements in accordance with procedures and appropriate standards

-4.2 Elevating work platform is mobilised using best mobile practice and appropriate procedures
+4.2 The elevating work platform is mobilised using the best mobile practice and appropriate procedures

-4.3 Elevated working platform operations are monitored constantly, to ensure safety of personnel and stability
+4.3 Elevated working platform operations are monitored constantly to ensure the safety of personnel and stability

 4.4 Unplanned and/or unsafe situations are responded to in accordance with procedures

-5 Shut down and secure elevating work platform
+5 Shut down and secure the elevating work platform

-5.1 Elevating work platform is lowered and stowed in accordance with procedures
+5.1 The elevating work platform is lowered and stowed in accordance with procedures

 5.2 Relevant motion locks and brakes are applied as required

-5.4 Egress from elevated work platform is conducted in accordance with procedures
+5.4 Egress from the elevated work platform is conducted in accordance with procedures

 5.5 Outriggers/stabilisers are stowed and secured in accordance with procedures as required